brain-products/bvrf_reader/README.md

 ## Known limitations

 - Importing fiducials and anatomical coordinates is not supported currently
-- Create post processing function to re-evaluete the sensors data given a new set of coefficients.
+- Create post processing function to re-evaluate the sensors data given a new set of coefficients.

 ## License
 MIT